healx/lig3dlens/README.md

 ## Running a ligand-based 3D VS campaign

 1. Prepare a chemical library for a 3D VS campaign
+Note: In order to keep track of the library cmpds the input file should have a column containing the text "ID"
 ```
 lig3lens-prepare --in input_SD_file --filter physchem_yaml_file --out output_SD_file
 ```

 2. Generates 3D conformers for both the library and reference compounds and scores the library compounds using a 3D shape & electrostatics similarity function to the reference molecule
+Note: In order to keep track of the library cmpds the input file should have a column containing the text "ID"
 ```
 lig3dlens-align --ref input_reference_molecule_file --lib input_library_file_name --conf num_conformers --out output_SD_file
 ```